Soteriology

 Common Errors to Avoid

-Total Depravity: Reformed Protestant theology teaches that sin affects every aspect of human nature, making people unable to seek God or choose salvation without divine grace (not that humans are “as bad as they could be”).
-Catholics hold that while damaged by original sin, human nature retains its fundamental goodness and capacity to cooperate with God’s grace.
+Reformed Protestant theology teaches total depravity, asserting that sin affects every aspect of human nature and renders people unable to seek God or choose salvation without divine grace.
+This does not mean humans are “as bad as they could be”; rather, it claims fundamental inability to cooperate with salvation.
+Catholics maintain a different position: while damaged by original sin, human nature retains its fundamental goodness and capacity to cooperate with God’s grace.
+The error of Pelagianism stands at the opposite extreme, falsely claiming that humans can save themselves through their own efforts without divine grace.
+Both errors misunderstand the relationship between grace and nature.

 Programming Analogy: System Restoration